DIY Halloween Garland – Cute and Funny Bats!

 DIY Halloween Garland Instructions

-Step 1 – Cut out the bats for the Garland
+Step 1 – Cut Out the Bats for Your Halloween Garland

 Load the bats SVG into Cricut Design Space.
 Or you can use the PDF to cut them out by hand.

 I opted to cut out the bats using a fabric mat and rotary blade on my Cricut Maker.
 But you can easily also cut out the bats using a fine point blade and the Cricut Explore Air 2.
 The bats are 8.5 inches Wide and 3.5 inches tall.
-I’ve set up am SVG file so you can cut the most out of a sheet possible ( it’s 7 bats).
+I’ve set up an SVG file so you can cut the most out of a sheet possible (it’s 7 bats).

 I recommend cutting at least 2 sheets – but cut what works for you!
-Once the bats are cut set them aside.
+Once the DIY Halloween Garland bats are cut set them aside.

 Switch out to the finepoint blade.